Seeed-Studio/Seeed_Arduino_GroveAI/Protocol.md

     - Read Inference Result

         Read inference result, need a 2 byte parameter, and the value is the inference result index.
-Return the inference result, and the length is variable.
+Return the inference result, and the length is variable, see the [Algorithm Result Format](#4-algorithm-result-format).

         example:
         ```
         request: 0xA0 0xB0 0x00 0x00
-        response: 0x00 0x40 0x05 0x06, 0x50 0x60 [checksum]
+        response: 0x00 0x05 0x00 0x05 0x00 0x20 0x00 0x20 0x00 0x38 [checksum]
         ```

     - Save Configuration